ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/cli/command-line-intro.md

     gunzip test.txt.gz  # now the file should change back to uncompressed test.txt

 Tape archives, or .tar files, are one way to compress entire folders and all contained folders into one file.
 When they're further compressed they're called 'tarballs'.
-We can use wget (web get) and curl (Client URL) to retrieve files from the internet.
+We can use wget (web get).

     wget ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/PhiX/Illumina/RTA/PhiX_Illumina_RTA.tar.gz

-**OR**

-    curl ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/PhiX/Illumina/RTA/PhiX_Illumina_RTA.tar.gz > PhiX_Illumina_RTA.tar.gz

 The .tar.gz and .tgz are *commonly used* extensions for compressed tar files, when gzip compression is used.
 The application tar is used to uncompress .tar files